Table of Contents

 What is a surname?

 Surnames, also called family names and last names, are names added to the end of a person’s first or “given” name.
 The creation and adoption of surnames are largely based on culture and nationality.
 It’s believed the Chinese adopted the practice of hereditary family names as early as 2852 BC.
 England began relying on them around 1000 AD.
-In some cultures, Filipino and Turkish for example, surnames weren’t readily used until as late as the 19th and 20th centuries.
+In some cultures, Filipino and Turkish for example, last names weren’t readily used until as late as the 19th and 20th centuries.

 HALL OF NAMES